nthnerr/Joos/README.md

 * **Windows:** Right-click `Enable_JOOS_Debug.bat` and select "Run as administrator"
 * **macOS:** Right-click `Enable_JOOS_Debug.command` and select "Open"

-You only need to do this once - it stays enabled permanently.
+You only need to do this once.
+It stays enabled permanently.

 ### Step 2: Install Extension